neo-project/docs/en-us/node/consensus.md

 Traditional methods implemented using PoW can provide this guarantee as long as a majority of the network's computational power is honest.
 However, because of this schema's dependency on compute, the mechanism can be very inefficient (computational power costs energy and requires hardware).
 These dependencies expose a PoW network to a number of limitations, the primary one being the cost of scaling.

-NEO implements a Delegated Byzantine Fault Tolerance consensus algorithm which takes advantage of some PoS-like features(ANS holders vote on **Consensus Nodes**) which protects the network from Byzantine faults using minimal resources, while rejecting some of its issues.
+AntShares implements a Delegated Byzantine Fault Tolerance consensus algorithm which takes advantage of some PoS-like features(ANS holders vote on **Consensus Nodes**) which protects the network from Byzantine faults using minimal resources, while rejecting some of its issues.
 This solution addresses performance and scalability issues associated with current blockchain implementations without a significant impact to the fault tolerance.